E. S. Gosney: Biography

-The initial board of trustees was Gosney, Henry M. Robinson (a Los Angeles banker), George Dock (a Pasadena physician), David Starr Jordan (chancellor of Stanford University), Justin Miller (dean of the college of law at the University of Southern California), Otis Castle (a Los Angeles attorney), Joe G. Crick (a Pasadena horticulturist), Goethe, and Popenoe.
-Later members included Lewis Terman (a Stanford psychologist best known for creating the Stanford-Binet test of IQ), William B. Munro (a Harvard professor of political science), and University of California, Berkeley professors Herbert M. Evans (anatomy) and Samuel J. Holmes (zoology).
+The initial board of trustees was Gosney, Henry M. Robinson (a Los Angeles banker); George Dock (a Pasadena physician); Justin Miller (dean of the college of law at the University of Southern California); Otis Castle (a Los Angeles attorney); Joe G. Crick (a Pasadena horticulturist); Goethe, and Popenoe.
+Later members included Lewis Terman (a Stanford psychologist best known for creating the Stanford-Binet test of IQ); William B. Munro (a Harvard professor of political science); and University of California, Berkeley professors Herbert M. Evans (anatomy) and Samuel J. Holmes (zoology).

-The Foundation also established links with the California Institute of Technology, with Nobel Prize-winning Caltech physicist Robert Millikan joining the board of the HBF in 1937.
-The Foundation published a number of pamphlets and financed continued studies of the California sterilization program through the 1930s, and sent thousands of letters to teachers, libraries, and physicians advocating eugenic sterilization.
-It also underwrote a column in the Los Angeles Times on "social eugenics" and financed a radio program as well as hundreds of popular lectures around the country.
+The Foundation also established links with the California Institute of Technology.
+Caltech physicist Robert Millikan (who later won a Nobel Prize) joined the board of the HBF in 1937.
+The Foundation published a number of pamphlets and financed continued studies of the California sterilization program through the 1930s.
+It sent thousands of letters to teachers, libraries, and physicians advocating eugenic sterilization.
+It also underwrote a column in the Los Angeles Times on "social eugenics", and financed a radio program and hundreds of popular lectures around the country to educate people about the subject.
 Along with the American Eugenics Society, it was the most active and influential eugenics advocacy group in the country.

-Upon Gosney's death in 1942, his daughter liquidated the Foundation and donated its remaining assets to Caltech, which in 1943 established a Gosney research fund for biological research using the money.
+Upon Gosney's death in 1942, his daughter liquidated the Foundation and donated its remaining assets to Caltech.
+In 1943, it established a Gosney research fund for biological research using the money as an endowment.
 The archives of the Human Betterment Foundation are in Special Collections at Caltech in Pasadena.

-Because of changes in public attitudes towards Gosney's work and eugenics in general, in January 2021 the Caltech Board of Trustees authorized removal of Gosney's name (and the names of five other historical figures affiliated with the Human Betterment Foundation), from Caltech campus buildings and other memorials.
+Since the late 20th century, public attitudes have changed and largely reject Gosney's work and eugenics in general.
+In January 2021 the Caltech Board of Trustees authorized removal of Gosney's name (and the names of five other historical figures affiliated with the Human Betterment Foundation), from Caltech campus buildings and other memorials.